FIELD TEST REFEREE ELIGIBILITY

-A referee may only field test one time per tournament unless the game they refereed is deemed by the field test proctor to be “inconclusive.”
+- A referee field test candidate may only field test one time per tournament unless the game they refereed is deemed by the field test proctor to be “inconclusive.”

 REFEREE SEASON REQUIREMENTS

-Referee Reviews: Certified head referees are required to submit a certain number of referee reviews for games reffed by other head referees or lead assistant referees.
-The reviewer must not have been a player, coach, team staffer, or field test proctor in the reviewed game, but they may be a referee.
+Referee Reviews: A certified head referee can request that reviewing games count for part of the required number of games for the season.
+The reviewer must not have been a player, coach, team staffer, or non referee official in the game (scorekeeper, timekeeper, or goal judge).
 The game must be viewed in person, not solely on video.
 The requirements are determined based on the referee’s tier at the time of the deadline.
-Reviews are due two weeks before US Quidditch Cup.
+Reviews are due two weeks before the end of the season (June 30).